 Timing and Frequency

-Just be careful not to flood your customer’s inbox.
+Just be cautious not to flood your customer’s inbox.
 Striking the right email frequency balance is the key.

 Timing directly affects engagement, and when you have the right email frequency, it boosts your WooCommerce success.
-Keep experimenting and analyzing to refine your approach.
+Keep experimenting and analyzing to refine your email marketing efforts.

 Segmentation and Personalization